mariadiosdado/sqlalchemy-challenge/README.md

 Join the station and measurement tables for some of the queries.

 Use the Flask jsonify function to convert your API data to a valid JSON response object

+# Credits
+For this assignment, I used the starter code.
+I also used class notes and activites examples.
+Google, and ask BCS helped with troubleshooting.
+Also, my tutor Richie guided me in completing app.py